 Refrigerator – Entertaining during the holiday season inevitably leads to lots of leftovers.
 Make sure shelves aren’t filled with any food that is past their prime by looking through your refrigerator every few days.
 Don’t forget to clean the bins and door shelves, too.
 Another way to keep the fridge smelling fresh is by opening a box of baking soda and storing it on a shelf – this will help absorb any lingering odors.
 Keep the outside of the refrigerator as sparkling as the inside by wiping down exposed surfaces.
 Door handles and edges can get grimy so pay attention to those areas.

-Click here for more Bergen County home design news and information.
+Read more Bergen County home design news and information on mybergen.com.